 After a magical sold-out night at the Unitarian Church, it gives us great pleasure to welcome back Erland Cooper to Brighton and the St George’s Church, Kemp Town.

-Hailing from the archipelago of Orkney in Scotland, the contemporary composer and multi-instrumentalist has so far explored the birdlife (2018’s Solan Goose), the sea (2019’s Sule Skerry) and, on Hether Blether, his third solo album, he turns his attention to the land and its people.
+Hailing from the archipelago of Orkney in Scotland, the contemporary composer and multi-instrumentalist have so far explored the birdlife (2018’s Solan Goose), the sea (2019’s Sule Skerry), and, on Hether Blether, his third solo album, he turns his attention to the land and its people.
 Named after a hidden island in folklore, said to rise green and fertile from time to time from the foam.
 Inspired, in essence, by Orcadian poet George Mackay Brown, filmmaker Margaret Tait and composer Peter Maxwell Davies before him, this final album is a celebration of the Islands’ memory held in a timeless landscape, community, myth and mythology.
 The album looks to the past through the stories of the island and to the present and future through its people.

-Originally part of acclaimed bands The Magnetic North and Erland & The Carnival, Cooper has a diverse musical history.
 2018 debut solo album Solan Goose was an Album of the Year at BBC Radio 6 Music, the Quietus, and more; and Sule Skerry has already been crowned a BBC Radio 6 Music Album of the Day.
 Cooper also scored NEST, a giant kinetic sound and light installation.
 It was a collaboration with the groundbreaking Marshmallow Laser Feast to open London’s first Borough of Culture celebrations.